SMDX-Development-SWE/logos-preview/readme.md

 In our discord ( https://discord.gg/JUaMVwNeKH ) we offer a service where we create logos for your server or yourself.
 And this repo is a preview of our previous works.
 If you would like to get yourself or your server a logo, Please open a ticket in our discord and we'll discuss everything from there.

+Or if you got any others questions, Open a ticket and we will assist you as soon as possible!

 I've been creating custom videos and pictures/logos for a swedish band in over 6 month, And also doing videos for script previews & FiveM servers before.
 I now want to offer myself to help others get a good logo for whatever they want it for.